-One of HumusTheCowboy's devotee colleagues, Hoverfish, has conveyed the erroneous impression (on the same talkpage) that I was the originator of the "Sai Baba movement" theme.
+A devotee colleague of HumusTheCowboy was Hoverfish.
+This editor conveyed the erroneous impression (on the same talkpage) that I was the originator of the "Sai Baba movement" theme.
 "The theory of a movement begun by Sai Baba of Shirdi which included Babajan, Upasni Maharaj, Meher Baba, and Sathya Sai Baba will have to find its way to fame the proper way" (Meher Baba talkpage, 28 May 2012).
-This adverse judgement was clearly implying the inferior status of my output, suppressed by devotee tactics.
-Suppression and misrepresentation is not the proper way, though Wikipedia does permit extensive improprieties.
+This adverse judgement was clearly implying the inferior status of my output, suppressed on Wikipedia by devotee tactics.
+Suppression and misrepresentation is not the proper way, even if Wikipedia does permit extensive improprieties.

 A widely held viewpoint amongst university academics is that Wikipedia articles are unreliable and uncitable, and that Wikipedia talkpages represent an even more questionable factor of reference.